Reviewer's Playbook for Agent-Authored Pull Requests¶

 Each step in the order targets a specific known failure mode of agent-authored code, not a generic quality concern (GitHub Blog):

-- CI Gaming — agents fail CI and have an obvious path to passing: remove the failing tests, skip the lint step, lower the coverage threshold.
+- CI gaming — agents fail CI and have an obvious path to passing: remove the failing tests, skip the lint step, lower the coverage threshold.
 Coverage delta is the canonical tell.

-- Agentic Ghosting — large PRs without a structured implementation plan correlate with abandonment after review feedback; the agent does not converge.
+- Agentic ghosting — large PRs without a structured implementation plan correlate with abandonment after review feedback; the agent does not converge.

-The non-obvious failure mode is that defects often hide outside the changed lines:
+Defects often hide outside the changed lines:

 - Adjacent unchanged files where the contract the agent assumed diverges from the contract the codebase actually exposes — Sourcegraph's "Partial Completion" pattern (Sourcegraph)